codelabofficial/app/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

 1. Setup your Firebase app with authentication at [https://firebase.google.com](https://firebase.google.com)
+2. Replace the `GoogleService-Info.plist` with the one generated when setting up your Firebase app
-2. Make sure you are using `codeLab.xcworkspace`
+3. Make sure you are using `codeLab.xcworkspace`
-3. Edit the `info.plist` file and add your App ID at GADApplicationIdentifier
+4. Edit the `Info.plist` file and add your App ID at GADApplicationIdentifier
-4. Build the project
+5. Build the project

 <p align="right">(<a href="#top">back to top</a>)</p>